Neirop/TwitchIRC_tracker/README.md

 pip3 install -r requirements.txt
 ```

-* Create a database, no need to create tables and columns (done by the app).
+* Create a database, no need to create tables and columns (done by the app):
 ```
 psql -U postgres -c "CREATE DATABASE twitchirc_tracker"
 ```